exercism/gleam/exercises/concept/lasagna/.docs/instructions.md

 ## 5. Create a notification that the lasagna is ready

-Define the `alarm/0` function that does not take any arguments and returns a message indicating that the lasagna is ready to eat.
+Define the `alarm` function that does not take any arguments and returns a message indicating that the lasagna is ready to eat.

 ```gleam
 alarm()